-Stephen Hawking is one of the world’s foremost theoretical physicists.
-His book A Brief History of Time was an extremely successful work on science for laypeople.
-He suffers from ALS, which has confined him to a wheelchair as a quadriplegic.
+Stephen Hawking (1942-2018) was one of the world’s foremost theoretical physicists.
+His 1988 book A Brief History of Time was an extremely successful work on science for laypeople.
+He suffered from ALS, which confined him to a wheelchair as a quadriplegic.
 After a tracheotomy in 1985 destroyed his voice, he began using an electronic voice synthesizer to speak.

 [Sung.]
 Karma karma karma karma karma chameleon …

 A line from the 1983 song “Karma Chameleon” by Culture Club.
 Sample lyrics: “Karma karma karma karma karma chameleon/You come and go, you come and go/Loving would be easy if your colors were like my dream/Red gold and green, red gold and green.”